$\Lambda$-buildings associated to quasi-split groups over $\Lambda$-valued fields: Axiom

 In this subsection, we assume that $S$ is reduced to a single element.
 Let $\I_\R$ be a set covered with apartments and satisfying~\ref{axiomA1},~\ref{axiomA2}, \ref{axiomGG},~\ref{axiomA4} and

 (Iwa) : for all local face $F$, for all sector-germ at infinity $C_\infty$, there exists an apartment containing $F$ and $C_\infty$.

 Let $x,y\in \I_\R$, and $A$ be an apartment containing $x$ and $y$, which exists by \ref{axiomGG} and~\ref{axiomA2}.
 The \textbf{line segment} $[x,y]$ is the line segment in $A$ between $x$ and $y$.
 One also defines the \textbf{germ at $x$ of $[x,y]$} as the filter $\germ_x([x,y])$ of subsets of $A$ containing $\Omega\cap [x,y]$, for some neighborhood $\Omega$ of $x$ in $A$.
+By~\ref{axiomA2}, all these notions are well defined independently of the choice of $A$.

 The \textbf{ray} based at $x$ and containing $y$ is the closed half-line of $A$ based at $x$ and containing $y$.
-By~\ref{axiomA2}, all these notions are well defined independently of the choice of $A$.

 \begin{lemma} Let $x,y\in \I_\R$ and $C_\infty$ be a sector-germ at infinity of $\I_\R$.
 Then there exist $n\in \Z_{>0}$ , $x_1,\ldots,x_n\in [x,y]$ such that $[x,y]=\bigcup_{i=1}^{n-1} [x_i,x_{i+1}]$ and for all $i\in \llbracket 1,n-1\rrbracket$, there exists an apartment $A_i$ containing $[x_i,x_{i+1}]$ and $C_\infty$. \end{lemma}